kcnolan13/kcnolan13/README.md

 But 4 years ago, this seemed literally impossible.

-If you asked what my odds were of ever making a living building indie software...

-I would have said: 1-5%
+If you asked what my odds were of ever making a living building indie software, I would have said: **1-5%** 😬

 Back then:
 ❌ $0 MRR